Jacob deGrom: Early life

+College career

 After not being selected in the Major League Baseball draft out of high school, deGrom enrolled at Stetson and played for the Hatters.
 He was exclusively a shortstop during his freshman and sophomore seasons.
 Though he was considered a good fielder with a strong throwing arm, deGrom was a light hitter with a career .263 batting average.
 He made his first appearance as a pitcher in May 2009.
-In the summer of 2009, between his sophomore and junior years, deGrom received an invitation to play collegiate summer baseball for the DeLand Suns of the Florida Collegiate Summer League, which he declined after discovering that they wanted him to play as a pitcher.
+In the summer of 2009, between his sophomore and junior years, deGrom pitched collegiate summer baseball for the DeLand Suns of the Florida Collegiate Summer League.
+He initially made 5 pitching appearances, allowing 0 earned runs and struck out 6 batters across 6.1 innings.
+However, his time with the Suns was interrupted due to a dispute as to what position he would play.
+"Well, then I’m not gonna play then if I don’t play shortstop," stated deGrom to the Suns' manager, Davey Johnson.

 When deGrom returned to Stetson that fall, the team used him as a relief pitcher, filling the role of their closer, in addition to playing shortstop.
 He quickly became one of Stetson's best pitchers, so the team moved deGrom into their starting rotation midway through the season.
 In addition to a fastball, deGrom learned to throw a changeup and a slider.
 Major league scouts began to take notice of deGrom when he pitched against Chris Sale of Florida Gulf Coast University.
-In the game deGrom hit his only home run of the season against Chris Sale.
-He made 12 starts for the Hatters, pitching to a 4–5 win–loss record with a 4.48 earned run average.
+In the game, deGrom hit his only home run of the season against Sale.
+He made 12 starts for the Hatters, pitching to a 4–5 win–loss record with a 4.48 earned run average (ERA).